 Denver Rescue Mission provides nightly shelter at their Lawrence Street location (Park Ave. at Lawrence St.), as well as staging and transport to overflow shelter.
 Men should arrive at the Lawrence Street location between 5:30 a.m. and 12:30 p.m. to sign up for shelter that evening.
 Shelter is assigned randomly between the Lawrence Street location and overflow.
 In the evening, walkups will be accepted at Lawrence Street for transport to overflow, or accommodation at Lawrence Street until 10 p.m.
 If busses have already transported to overflow and the Lawrence Street shelter fills, or if individuals arrive after 10 p.m., referrals will be made to other area shelters with confirmed capacity.
 City of Denver police may bring individuals in need of shelter to Lawrence Street after 10 p.m.

 Unaccompanied individuals between the ages 15 and 21 may obtain shelter at Urban Peak (1630 S. Acoma St.).
-Youth should phone the shelter prior to arrival at 303-974-2908 to assure there is a vacancy.
+Youth should phone the shelter prior to arrival at 303-974-2908 to ensure there is a vacancy.
 If the shelter is full, youth will be referred to other sheltering options.

 Unaccompanied people who identify as transgender (MTF, FTM, genderqueer) over age 18 may call The Delores Project (303-534-5411) for shelter availability on Mondays.
 First time guests can call at 10 a.m. and returning guests can call at 11:30 a.m.
 Transgender individuals may also phone nightly to see if there are no show vacant beds available at 5:30 p.m.